bertramdev/timeseries/README.md

 The `options` parameter can be used to implement behavior that is specific to a provider.

+***NOTE:*** To maintain the pluggability of storage providers it is the provider's responsibility to return data that follows the structure described above.

 The provider must be registered to be available in the service.
 This can be done in BootStrap or the doWithApplicationContext plugin event handler.

 ```java